sefisher/hey-rickover-firmware/README.md

 The original repository is: https://github.com/atomic14/diy-alexa

 ## NOTE:  config.h would contain private data.
-**But it is needed for compile.
-So I substitue in vscode calls to environment variables that store the data.
-I suggest using the same environment vairable names to allow you to use the code as is.**
+I instead added secrets.h for that data.
+You can either update the variables directly in config.h or make your own secrets.h file.

-**Also you need to set up a witai application and get a client access token - also stored in an environment vairable.**
+**Also you need to set up a witai application and get a client access token - also stored in secrets.h**

 We are using Platform.io to build the firmware.